ivsg-psu/FeatureExtraction_SafetyMetrics_SafetyMetricsClass/README.md

 #### fcn_SafetyMetrics_create_vehicleTraj

-This code will plot a vehicle trajectory given the x,y,and angle.
+This code will plot a vehicle trajectory given the tranjectory type.
+The types of the trajectories are mentioned in the inputs.

 FORMAT:
 ```MATLAB